 mTurk Guide to Qualifications

-To make the most of mTurk you need to get as many qualification as you can.
+To make the most of mTurk you need to get as many qualifications as you can.
 Most people only do the smaller paying hits but there are high paying hits that take a longer amount of time to complete.
 These types of hits are often things like transcription.
 But in order to get these hits, you’ll have to prove you’re able to do them.
 There are hundreds of qualifications.

 Here is an example of some qualifications.
 Sometimes a qualification is as simple as answering a few questions.
 For instance, the requester Sticky (which often posts eye tracking webcam surveys) just wanted to know a workers age because they had a hit that was only for a certain age group.